 Verify your email addresses with Mailgun

 Mailgun offers a service you can use to check every email address before your really use it.
 Their API/service is free to use and only requires a Mailgun account.
 I used them for batches of ~1000 email addresses and didn’t got a warning for abusing.
-On finalwebsites.com is a tutorials how to use the email address validation API.
+On Web Development Blog is a tutorial on how to validate an email address with the Mailboxlayer API.

 Verify your emails online